-As described in the previous section, the WG created the educational materials and the guidebooks in accordance with the HCD processes.
-In this section, the compliance with such methods, and the values of the WG's products are discussed.
+As described in the previous section, the WG created the educational materials and guidebooks according to the HCD processes.
+This section discusses the compliance with such methods and the values of the WG's products.

 A. How the HCD Process Worked in the WG's Activity